library(slendr)

 Let’s now pretend its about 2008, we’ve sequenced the first Neanderthal genome, and we are working on a project that will change human evolution research forever.
 We also have the genomes of a couple of people from Africa and Europe, which we want to use to answer the most burning question of all evolutionary anthropology: “Do some people living today carry Neanderthal ancestry?”

-Earlier you’ve learned about \(f\)-statistics of various kinds.
-You have also heard that an \(f_4\) statistic (or its equivalent \(D\) statistic) can be used as a test of “treeness”.
-Simply speaking, for some “quartet” of individuals or population samples, they can be used as a hypothesis test of whether the history of those samples is compatible with there not having been an introgression.
+Perhaps you’ve heard earlier about an \(f_4\) statistic (or its equivalent \(D\) statistic) can be used as a test of “treeness”.
+Simply speaking, for some “quartet” of individuals or population samples (whose names can be giving as characters such as “EUR_1” to the ts_f4() function, as you can see in the help page of ?ts_f4), they can be used as a hypothesis test of whether the history of those samples is compatible with there not having been an introgression.

-Hint: If you haven’t learned this in your \(f\)-statistics lecture, you want to compute (and compare) the values of these two statistics using the slendr function ts_f4()
+Hint: If you haven’t learned this earlier, you want to compute (and compare) the values of these two statistics using the slendr function ts_f4():

 \(f_4\)(<some African>, <another African>; <Neanderthal>, <Chimp>)